secretstartups/handbook/blog/release-posts/index.html.md

 ##### What RPM should look for when reviewing content blocks

 It is recommended for the Release Post Manager to review all content for quality, including the marketing intro.
-But when reviewing content blocks in each relase post item MRs, the RPM should look for the following:
+But when reviewing content blocks in each release post item MRs, the RPM should look for the following:

 1. Is the why (problem) and the what (solution) clearly stated?
 See [writing about feature](https://about.gitlab.com/handbook/product/product-processes/#writing-about-features) as a guideline for what feature descriptions should contain.
 1. Does the filenames follow the recommended file-naming convention?
 See **Important note on naming files** under [Instructions](#instructions) for PM contributors.